mitchallain/python-cookbook/README.md

 # Python Cookbook

-Organized examples and notes on Python language features and some of my preferred patterns.
+Organized examples and notes on Python language features, third-party packages, and some of my preferred patterns.

 ## Project Organization